MihirRajeshPanchal/aws-python-workshop/README.md

 ## What is Boto3 ?

-Boto3 is the ` official SDK for Python from AWS ` that lets you ` control your AWS cloud infrastructure ` from your Python programs.
+Boto3 is the ` official SDK for Python from AWS ` that lets you ` control your AWS cloud infrastructure `

 <img align="right" width=200px height=200px alt="Boto3_Logo" src="https://python.gotrained.com/wp-content/uploads/2019/02/boto3.png">